5 Ways To Wear A Jumpsuit As Told By Paris Fashion Week

-If fashion month is like a game of baseball (bear with us on this) and each main city is its own base, we've now rounded third in Milan and are barreling towards home plate: Paris Fashion Week.
-It's the final stop along this world series of runway shows and presentations, and one where you can definitely expect the style stars to come out swinging.
+If fashion month is like a game of rounders (bear with us on this) and each main city is its own base, we've now hit third in Milan and are barreling towards the final stop: Paris Fashion Week.
+It's the last leg of runway shows and presentations, and one where you can definitely expect the style stars to come out swinging.
 We've ogled at a number of winning looks so far, from dainty little ladylike bags to a gradient of greens across the street style scene.
 But if we had to name a trend that's taking home the trophy this season, at least according to Paris, it would be the jumpsuit.

 Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.